The Kennel Club, in conjunction with a number of other

 For further details please contact us at firstname.lastname@example.org.

-further information on the breeds, specific conditions and lists of
+the KC, together with further information on the specific